riddhiijoshi/browser-agent/README.md

 ### Breakdown of Sample Input
 - **Brand Name**: The Souled Store
 - **Product Name**: Violet Hooded Crop Pullover
-- **Expected Price**: ₹949
+- **Expected Price**: [900.0, 1000.0],
 - **Website**: [Myntra](https://www.myntra.com)

 ## Expected Output
 The agent will return a validation result:

-- Successful validation : if expected_output matches the price on Myntra website.
+- Successful validation and you can make the purchase : if price of product on Myntra is in the price range provided by user .
-- Failed validation : if expected_output does not match the price on Myntra website.
+- Failed validation : if price of product on Myntra is NOT in the price range provided by user .